This post may contain affiliate links. Please read my disclosure.

 - ¼ cup chicken stock

-- 2 cups Thai basil leaves torn
+- 2 cups fresh Thai basil leaves torn

 Instructions